MathSqr2/MathSqr2/README.md

 ## Hey everyone!

 I'm **Afonso Guimarães** a student in MSc Computers and Telematics Engineering at University of Aveiro.
-Mostly interesed in Mobile Development having some experience in **Android** and **Flutter** and looking to learn even more.
+Mostly interested in Mobile Development having some experience in **Android** and **Flutter** and looking to learn even more.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...